Namibia specialist Iain

 The traditionally-styled tents have en suite bathrooms and verandas, and there’s a waterhole that attracts a variety of endemic birds, such as Hartlaub's francolin and Ruppel’s parrot.
 Game drives and walking safaris are offered here, as well as rhino tracking.

 The red, rocky landscape of Damaraland is one of Namibia’s least populated areas in terms of humans, but wildlife such as Hartmann’s mountain zebra, kudu and gemsbok thrive, and some animals have gradually evolved to cope with the arid conditions.
-For example, elephant have become used to living with a minimal amount of water and have developed longer legs to help them navigate the desert-like terrain, while lion have changed their hunting tactics to rely less heavily on camouflage.
+For example, elephant have become used to living with a minimal amount of water and over time have evolved to have longer legs to help them navigate the desert-like terrain, while lion have changed their hunting tactics to rely less heavily on camouflage.

 Safaris here aren’t necessarily the classic game drives seen in Etosha and elsewhere, but focus more on tracking specific animals, such as desert-adapted elephant and endangered black rhino.
 Damaraland is the leading place to see this rare species, and heading out with a guide to track them on foot was the best experience I had in Namibia.